wilsonzlin/ooml/README.md

 // You can also use declared ooml classes like regular JS classes var Item = namespace.classes.Item;
-var item = new Item({ label: "Second item" });
+var item = new Item({ label: "2nd item" });
 app.list.items.push(item);

-// Another example of the very vanilla-like syntax app.list.items.sort("label");

-// Every object and array is fully encapsulated, as you'd expect var firstItem = app.list.items.shift();
+// Every object and array is fully encapsulated var firstItem = app.list.items.shift();
 firstItem.label = "No. 1";
 app.list.items.unshift(firstItem);

+// There are also some helper methods app.list.items.sortBy("label");

 // Most of your code will look like vanilla JS
 // This gives you more flexibility, very readable code, and nearly no learning curve